aarana-ctrl/Liquid/README.md

 Your DARS audit is imported automatically and rendered as a live progress card and a full per-requirement breakdown — earned / in-progress / remaining, GPA, and every unmet requirement with the courses that satisfy it.

 **Compare majors & minors side by side.**
 Line up any programs and see every requirement.
+This helps students contemplate and weigh their choices at the University of Washington.
 Programs you've run through DARS are marked ✓ **exact** with real per-category numbers and specific required courses; everything else is a transcript estimate until you run its audit.
 Auto-run DARS across a whole batch in the background.
 When you add a minor, requirements are tagged **Major / Minor / Both** so you always know what counts for what.

 **A recommendation model built around what you still need.**
 The gen-ed course picker ranks courses by how much of your *remaining* requirements each one covers — a course that fills three areas you still need beats one that only double-counts areas you've finished.
 Full-screen, searchable, and filterable by area and credits.